 James Carl did the introductions.
 "Billy, these are the Mexicans.
 Mexicans, this is Billy.
 Tell them how many head we got and ask them how long's it going to take.
 Not that I care.
 I just like to know.
 I'll go get some ice for the water cooler."
 James Carl carried the water can to the house.

-A boy about fifteen, Billy guessed, stepped out from behind the others.
+A boy about 15, Billy guessed, stepped out from behind the others.
 The boy looked toward the sheep gathered out in the pasture.

-"Looks like two-thousand.
+"Looks like 2,000.
 He thinks you speak Spanish, huh?" the boy said to Billy.

 "I can read it."

 "Tell him we will do it in one day and one half."

 The boy leaned in close and whispered, "Drink whiskey?"

 The sound of James Carl closing the house door straightened the boys.
 The rancher returned with a five-gallon orange water can filled and ready.
 He took Billy aside.
 "What'd Miguel say?"

 "That was Miguel?"

 "I've been gone ten minutes, and ya'll didn't so much as introduce yourself?"